 Image SEO is essential and often overlooked in a content optimization strategy.
 Optimizing your images will boost your site's performance, increase traffic, and improve user experience.
 For example, optimized images:

 Best practices for optimizing images:

-1. Name your images appropriately.
+1. Name your image files appropriately.
 Optimized image titles are more discoverable in image searches and help bring traffic.
-Write short but descriptive titles and include relevant keywords.
+Write short but descriptive file names and include relevant keywords.
 Also, avoid long file names and vague titles like IMG007.jpg.